Hanawa02/Hanawa02/README.md

 ### Hi 👋, my name is Laura Caroline Ribeiro de Melo, I'm a front-end developer currently located in Germany.

-- 🔭 I’m currently working on too many projects, mostly private ones
+- 🔭 I’m currently working on a project related to board games.
 - 🌱 I’m currently learning [Ruby on Rails](https://rubyonrails.org/)
 - 💬 Ask me about HTML and CSS
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/laura-melo/)